vitelabs/vite-wiki/docs/tutorial/node/genesis_config.md

         "CountingTokenId": "tti_5649544520544f4b454e6e40",  // Token id in which the voting number is calculated.
 Default is VITE
         "RegisterConditionId": 1, // Registration type id.
 No need to change "RegisterConditionParam": {
-          "PledgeAmount": 1000000000000000000000000, // Amount of staking upon supernode registration "PledgeToken": "tti_5649544520544f4b454e6e40",  // Staking token id
+          "StakeAmount": 1000000000000000000000000, // Amount of staking upon supernode registration "StakeToken": "tti_5649544520544f4b454e6e40",  // Staking token id
-          "PledgeHeight": 7776000 // Staking period in number of snapshots },
+          "StakeHeight": 7776000 // Staking period in number of snapshots },
         "VoteConditionId": 1, // Voting type id.
 No need to change "VoteConditionParam": {}, // No need to change "Owner": "vite_bb6ad02107a4422d6a324fd2e3707ad53cfed9359378a78792", // Owner of snapshot consensus group.
 No need to change
-        "PledgeAmount": 0,  // Amount of staking for this consensus group.
-No need to change "WithdrawHeight": 1 // Staking period for this consensus group.
+        "StakeAmount": 0,  // Amount of staking for this consensus group.
+No need to change "ExpirationHeight": 1 // Staking period for this consensus group.
 No need to change },
       "00000000000000000002": {
         "NodeCount": 2,